razem-io/ha-bayrol-cloud/README.md

 If you encounter any issues:

 1. Check that your credentials are correct
-2. Ensure your Bayrol Pool Access account is active and working
+2. Ensure your Bayrol Cloud Access account is active and working
 3. Check the Home Assistant logs for any error messages
 4. Try running the test script to verify API connectivity